 FARGO MOORHEAD VISUAL ARTISTS

-Fargo Moorhead Visual Artists was established in 2003.
-Artists and art supporters gathered together to form the non profit.
-Robert Kurkowski penned the bylaws for FMVA and a year later became the first president of FMVA in 2004.
-FMVA took on the task of creating an community art event – the Studio Crawl.
+Fargo Moorhead Visual Artists was established in 2003, when several local artists and art supporters gathered together to form the nonprofit.
+Robert Kurkowski and Jon Offutt penned the bylaws for FMVA, and a year later, Kurkowski became the first president of FMVA.
+FMVA took on the task of creating a community art event – the Studio Crawl.
 FMVA’s first Studio Crawl was 2004 with 24 studios opening their doors to the community.
 Growing every year, the Studio Crawl has become a regional art event under FMVA Studio Crawl Director Jon Offutt.
-More information – Exhibition tab – Studio Crawl
+More information – Studio Crawl

-FMVA is a non profit art organization that is run by volunteers.
-The board of directors has an executive committee (president, vice-president, treasurer and secretary) and the board is composed of 9 to 12 board of directors.
-On the third Saturday of October every year, FMVA hosts its annual member meeting to review previous years and share the vision and goals for the next year.
-The FMVA board meets every month and the directors lead 5 committees composed of volunteers: Communication, Education, Professional Practices, Programming and Membership.
-The volunteers are a major part of maintaining and the growth of FMVA.
+FMVA is run by dedicated volunteers.
+The board of directors has an executive committee (president, vice-president, treasurer and secretary) and the board is composed of 5 to 8 additional volunteer board members.
+On the third Saturday of October every year, FMVA hosts its annual member meeting to review the previous year and share the vision and goals for the next year.
+The FMVA board meets every month and the directors lead 4 committees composed of volunteers: Communication, Education, Programming and Membership.
+The volunteers are a major part of operations, and are the key to the growth and future of FMVA.

 Along with exhibitions, FMVA hosts many events for our members and the FM community.
 FMVA programming and education committees alternate FMVA events and continue to implement new events.
-Some of alternating events are: The Art Burn, Critiques, Draw Ins, Meet & Greet, Visual Talks, Visiting Artists Studios.
+Some of the alternating events are: The Art Burn, Critiques, Draw Ins, Meet & Greets, Visual Talks, and Artists Visiting Artists’ Studios.